-In the following form you can specify the subdomain you wish to forward from and the address you want to forward to.
+In the following form you can specify the subdomain you wish to forward from and the address you want to redirect to.
 You can also select which protocol to use (http, https, or both).
 For more explanation of the differences between these protocols see the section on HTTPS below.

 You can also specify whether this is a permanent forward, a temporary forward, or a masked forward.

-- A temporary forward should be used when you are temporarily forwarding your site, such as during maintenance.
+A temporary forward should be used when you are temporarily forwarding your site, such as during maintenance.
 This signals to a search engine that this change should not be indexed because it is only temporary.

-HTTPS is now the preferred protocol for most situations.
+HTTPS is now the preferred internet protocol for most websites.
 HTTPS encrypts the data you send over the internet so it cannot be intercepted by a third party.
 In order to use HTTPS you must have an SSL certificate for your website.
 Gandi provides a free SSL certificate with every domain purchase.
 You can read more about SSL certificates in the SSL section of our documentation.

 If you create a forward using the HTTPS protocol, and a free certificate is available, a certificate will be automatically generated.
-Be sure to activate this certificate by clinking the link in the confirmation mail you receive.
+Be sure to activate this certificate by clicking the link in the confirmation mail you receive.

 It is not possible to create a masked forward using a https link.